Electoral Services Annual Canvass 2025

 • (NB: If we do not receive a required response from the forms we send we will make every attempt to get a response from you, this may be via reminder forms, the telephone or a visit to your property.)

-Please help us to save time and money by responding to this form as quickly as possible if you need to.
-Please do this online or by phone, if possible.
+Please help us to save time and money by responding to this form as quickly as possible.
+Do this online or by phone, if possible.
 Please only respond by post if you are unable to go online or telephone us.
 Please note even if you do not want to register to vote, you still need to respond to your canvass communication giving the details of everyone at your property that is eligible to register.

-If you need to respond the easiest way is to online, by visiting www.householdresponse.com/reading and entering the security code printed on your letter.
-You can also respond to us by phone on 0800 197 9871.
+If you need to respond the easiest way is to online, by visiting: www.householdresponse.com/reading and entering the security code printed on your letter.
+You can also respond to us by phone on 0800 884 0701.

 • you can use our text service (send text to 80212).
 Text ‘NOCHANGE’ followed by your two-part security code.